 The United Methodist Church, in partnership with some of the largest online retailers, such as Amazon, Macy's, Barnes & Noble, Staples & hundreds more, have built a shopping tool that provides a cash benefit for our church when you purchase through the UMCmarket -- items you'd probably be buying anyway.
 The retailers do not markup prices - you still pay what you'd pay as you did before.
 For more information Click Here

-A concerned church member has suggested that everyone should wear their name tags.
 Please look for yours and wear it each week.
-Perhaps yours went home with you and did not find it's way back!
-If you need one, please sign up on the clip board at the end of the Name Tag racks located by the entrances to the Narthex.
+If you need a new Name Tag, please sign up on one of the clip boards at the end of the Name Tag racks located by the entrances to the Narthex.

-While wearing name tags may seem inconvenient, doing so is very helpful to visitors and people new to our Trinity family (and some of us with bad memories).
+While wearing your name tag may seem inconvenient, doing so is very helpful to visitors and people new to our Trinity family (and some of us with bad memories).